Brian-Pho/CR4-DL/content/posts/other/planned-reading-list/index.md

 - The Voices Within: The History and Science of How We Talk to Ourselves
 - Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness
 - The Ancient Origins of Consciousness: How the Brain Created Experience

-### Other

-- Code: The Hidden Language of Computer Hardware and Software